 Resources are text strings, layouts, sounds, graphics, and any other static data that your Android app needs.
 An app can include multiple sets of resources, each customized for a different device configuration.
 When a user runs the app, Android automatically selects and loads the resources that best match the device.

-This topic focuses on localization and locale.
-For a complete description of resource-switching and all the types of configurations that you can specify (screen orientation, touchscreen type, and so on), see Providing Alternative Resources.
+This page focuses on localization and locale.
+For a complete description of resource-switching and all the types of configurations that you can specify, such as screen orientation or touchscreen type, see Provide alternative resources.

 When you write your app, you create default and alternative resources